Webosaurs: Webosodes

-There were 8 "Fossil Magics" in Webosaurs.
-The Grow, Shrink, Glow, and Stink magic could be found in the Fossil Magic Store which is located in Sanoran Sands.
-The Skeleton, Snowman, and Ball magic could be found in the catalog in the menu bar.
-There was also a Ghost magic which could be found in the catalog, but it is currently unavailable.
+The website had educational videos available, featuring British TV presenter Nigel Marven as the host.
+In the videos, Marven would interact with and talk about wildlife and nature.

+Membership service

+Players could buy memberships, which allowed them access to more features than non-paying players.
+Memberships allowed access to more armor styles for their avatar, more furniture for their virtual homes, the ability to change into other avatar styles, the ability to own a pet in game, and the ability to buy cosmetic clothing items.
+Members also had a larger virtual home with extra features and a mini-game to play.

 Reception and criticism

 Common Sense Media gave Webosaurs four out of five stars, and stated that the content was suitable for children aged eight and up.
 The review gave good marks for safety and educational value, but questioned the worth of paid subscriptions, summarizing: "Skip the subscription -- the free membership should keep kids entertained just fine."

 Video games

 Dino Surf

-Dino Surf is a free iPhone game that was released on Jan 25, 2010.
-Players are able to choose from the 4 mascots of Webosaurs.
+Dino Surf was a free iPhone game released on January 25, 2010.
+Players could choose from the four main Webosaurs characters to play as.
 The player races to the finish line while maneuvering through obstacles, jumping over ramps, and running over arrows to get a speed boost.
-Upon finishing one race, you will move onto the next.
 The objective of the game is to finish each stage in the shortest amount of time possible.
-There are 4 different landscapes (desert, swamp, snow, and volcano) each consisting of 4 stages.
+There were four levels, each consisting of 4 stages.
 After completing the game, the player received a promotional code that could be used in the online game to receive 1,000 coins of in-game currency.
-Currently the game has a few glitches due to ios updates, but it is still playable.